zerospeech/benchmarks/zerospeech/benchmarks/sLM_21/instructions.md

 ## meta.yaml

-A yaml file specifying various information about the submission
+A yaml file specifying various information about the submission.

 ## params.yaml